krzysztof-tobola/gradle-examples/presentation/markdown.md

 ## Ant

 * you can do everything
-* customization requires lot of skill and work
+* customization requires a lot of skill and work

 .half[![](img/carpenter.jpg)]